Computer Technician (CT) Job Description

 A. Read and follow provisions of the residence hall SOS Staff Operations Manual.

 B. Open the Computer Lab on time and return the key to the desk after each shift.

 C. Oversee general operations of the computer lab.

 - Maintain user sign-in sheet and communication log.

-- Make sure all computers are working and report any malfunctions to the Campus Technology Services (CTS) Help Desk and your Supervisor.
+- Make sure all computers are working and report any malfunctions to the Campus Technology Services (CTS) Help Desk the SOS Supervisor.